 Financial Aid: Completing the FAFSA®

-Special Notice regarding the 2024-25 federal process for requesting financial aid
+Special Notice regarding the federal process for requesting financial aid

 The first step in the financial aid process is to complete a Free Application for Federal Student Aid (FAFSA®).
-This application, which is available to complete online via desktop and laptop computers, mobile devices*, or in paper/PDF format, will use income, assets and other factors to determine the amount you and your family are expected to contribute to your college expenses.
+This application, which is available to complete online via desktop and laptop computers, mobile devices*, or in paper/PDF format, uses income, assets and other factors to determine the amount you and your family are expected to contribute to your college expenses.
 Most of the questions are demographic-related and the rest of the answers come from your tax forms and/or those of your parents (if you’re a dependent student) or your spouse (if you are married).
-If you file the FAFSA online, you can list as many as ten different colleges that you may be attending and have information sent to them (only four colleges can be listed on the paper/PDF version of the FAFSA).
+If you file the FAFSA online, you can list as many as 20 different colleges that you may be attending and have information sent to them (only ten colleges can be listed on the paper/PDF version of the FAFSA).
 Your eligibility for financial aid will be determined by your and your family’s financial situation, and by filing your application on time.

 If you are an Illinois student who is not eligible for federal financial aid (and do not file the FAFSA), you may apply for a State of Illinois Monetary Award Program (MAP) grant using the online Alternative Application for Illinois Financial Aid, which is patterned after the FAFSA.
 For more information, visit the Retention of Illinois Students & Equity (RISE) Act page of this website, and talk with your high school counselor or the financial aid office at your college or university.